ulgens/django_admin_actions/docs/index.rst

 1. Create a feature branch.
 2. Make your changes.
+   Changes should follow the existing code style, include docstrings, and be type-hinted.
 3. Test your changes.
+   All tests must pass, of course.
+Try to cover your new code as much as possible.
+Tests should cover all branches.
 4. Commit your changes, passing all checks.
+5. Update the changelog with `git-cliff <https://github.com/orhun/git-cliff>`__.
+6. Make sure the documentation is up to date and correct.
-5. Push to the branch.
+7. Push to the branch.
-6. Create a pull request.
+8. Create a pull request.